 In alignment with its mission, Doral College offers students the opportunity to participate in its innovative dual enrollment program, including the option of earning a full Associate in Arts degree while attending high school.
 Currently, the College enrolls high school students who attend local charter high schools with whom the College holds an Educational Services Agreement.
 Within these guidelines, the College admits qualified applicants of any race, color, sex, religion, national or ethnic origin, sexual orientation, gender identity, age, disability, physical handicap, or any other class protected by law.

-To apply for admission, interested students must submit an online application for admission through the College’s SIS.
-Applications for admission are processed on a rolling basis.
 The Admissions Committee meets throughout the year to process applications and accept new students.
 Once an application has been processed, the student will be informed of the committee’s decision in writing.
 A member of the Office of Admissions & Student Services will contact accepted students regarding academic advising and registration.

 When a student is enrolled at Doral College and taking classes, all records and transcripts will be kept on file indefinitely.
 Should a student be accepted and does not register, or a student be denied admission, the student file will be kept for a minimum of one year.